anoma/juvix-docs/docs/reference/tooling/testing.md

 ### Dependencies

-See [Installing dependencies](./doctor.md) for instructions on how to setup the testing environment for the WASM compiler tests.
+See [Installing dependencies](./doctor.md) for instructions on how to set up the testing environment for the WASM compiler tests.

 ### Running